b-weintraub/hate-speech/README.md

 Natural language processing techniques based on Term Frequency–Inverse Document Frequency (TFIDF) and Bidirectional Encoder Representations from Transformers (BERT) were implemented to encode the text.

 ### Natural language processing models - TF-IDF
+Sklearn was used to convert a collection of posts from the dataset to a matrix of TF-IDF features.
+Machine learning classification models including logistic regression, random forest, and gradient boosting were implemented and represent ROC curves are shown below.

 <p align='middle'>
     <td><img src='img/roc_overlay.png' align='center' style='width: 400px;'></td>